Demystifying Spectral Feature Learning for Instrumental Variable Regression: Introduction

 Features can be learned in various ways.
 One line of work learns them jointly with the regression objective, as in \cite{fonseca2024nonparametric,kim2025optimality,petrulionyte2024functional,xu2020learning}, who propose end-to-end frameworks that simultaneously optimize over the feature representations and second-stage parameters.
 In contrast, \cite{sun25speciv,wang2022spectral} propose to learn features that reflect the eigenstructure of \(\mathcal{T}\), independently of the outcome \( Y \), using a spectral contrastive loss.
 This may appear suboptimal, since incorporating \( Y \) could, in principle, yield more informative representations, however it avoids the optimization difficulties inherent to nonconvex, joint objectives involving all three variables \( (X, Y, Z) \).
 This decoupled spectral approach was shown in certain experimental settings to outperform end-to-end alternatives, as demonstrated in \cite{sun25speciv}.
 Our work places this empirical finding in context, since it likely arises due to the experiments in that work satisfying the ``good'' regime in the present work.
 We provide further discussion in Appendix~\ref{sec:extended_related_work}.

 \textbf{Structure of the paper.} Section~\ref{sec:background} introduces the notation and preliminaries.
 Section~\ref{section:2SLS} reviews the Sieve 2SLS estimator and presents generalization bounds highlighting the role of spectral features.
-Section~\ref{sec:spectral_2SLS} shows how to learn such features via a contrastive loss and connects this to the method of \cite{sun25speciv}.
-Section~\ref{sec:experiments} provides synthetic experiments that validate our theoretical taxonomy.
+Section~\ref{sec:spectral_2SLS} shows how to learn such features via a contrastive loss and connects this to the method of \cite{sun25speciv}. \Cref{sec:estimation_spectral} presents a practical procedure to estimate the spectral properties from data, enabling an empirical diagnosis of our taxonomy.
+Section~\ref{sec:experiments} provides synthetic experiments, including an application to the dSprites dataset, that validate our theoretical taxonomy.
 Proofs are deferred to the Appendix.